 Mainly Meditation Mornings

-No lunch will be provided but there will be an opportunity to socialise in the breaks between sessions.
+No lunch is provided but there is an opportunity to socialise in the breaks between sessions.

 Kagyu Ling video